 - No Annual Fee: With no annual fee, the Wells Fargo Platinum Visa is $18.15 per year cheaper than the average credit card.
 You could probably name at least 18 things that cost $18 or less that you’d like to buy right now.

 No Rewards: Wells Fargo Platinum is great for paying down balances over 18 months or less.
 But if you pay your bill in full every month, it won’t do anything for you.
 Interest rates matter in that situation, and the Platinum Card doesn’t offer rewards of any kind.

 Fortunately, there’s no rule against having more than one credit card.
 So you could always get the Wells Fargo Platinum Visa for purchases that will take a while to pay off and one of the best rewards credit cards for everyday spending.

-- 3%+ Balance Transfer Fee: Wells Fargo Platinum offers a 3% introductory balance transfer fee for the first 18 months your account is open.
+- 3%+ Balance Transfer Fee: Wells Fargo Platinum offers a 3% introductory balance transfer fee for the first 120 days your account is open.
 Transfers made after that will be subject to a 5% fee.
-That part doesn’t really matter, since the card’s 0% rate only lasts for the first 18 months, too.
-But both figures exceed the market-average transfer fee of 2.59%.
+But both figures exceed the market-average transfer fee of 2.71%.

 Other Things to Consider

 - 3% Foreign Fee: You probably aren’t going to make any international transactions with your 0% credit card, so this shouldn’t matter.
 But in case such purchases are in your plans, watch out.
 There are plenty of no foreign transaction fee credit cards to use for international spending.